-SEOUL, South Korea (AP) — For years, North Korea's litany of threats has been largely dismissed.
-Seoul, after all, is still not drowning in a "sea of fire," despite Pyongyang's repeated promises to make it so.
+SEOUL, South Korea (AP) — For years, North Korea's litany of threats has been largely dismissed — Seoul, after all, is still not drowning in a "sea of fire," despite Pyongyang's repeated promises to make it so.

-So what has been different this time?
+So what's different this time?

 Partly, it's North Korea's apparent willingness to back up an earlier vow to attack the anti-Pyongyang loudspeakers and also on the specificity of its Saturday deadline.